U.S. Army Acquisition Support Center: Overview

-USAASC leadership
+Leadership of USAASC

-Mr. Craig Spisak has served as the director of the USAASC since June 2005.
+Craig Spisak served as the director of the USAASC from 2005 to 2021.
 Mr. Spisak also serves as the Deputy Director for Acquisition Career Management.
 Mr. Spisak retired from federal service in July 2021.
-He was succeeded by Mr. Ronald (Rob) Richardson as the ASC Director and Director for Acquisition Career Management (DACM) in August 2021.
+He was succeeded by Ronald (Rob) Richardson as the ASC Director and Director for Acquisition Career Management (DACM) in August 2021.

 Director, Acquisition Career Management (DACM)

 The DACM Office is the organization within the USAASC responsible for providing professional development opportunities for the Army Acquisition Workforce and establishing the procedures that train, educate, and develop members of the workforce.

 The Army DACM Office works directly with the Defense Acquisition University (DAU), the Assistant Secretary of Defense (Acquisition), and the Under Secretary of Defense (Acquisition, Technology and Logistics) to enable workforce initiatives and to serve as advocates for the Army Acquisition Workforce.

 The Defense Acquisition Workforce Improvement Act, aimed to professionalize the defense acquisition workforce.
 The Army DACM Office supports DAWIA-required training, education and experience for the workforce through three main lines of effort.